 In all instances the Headteacher must be informed.
-If the Headteacher is not available then the DSL should be advised.
+If the Headteacher is not available, then the DSL should be advised.

-If the allegation concerns the Headteacher then the CEO and Chair of the Trust in the MAT should be informed.
+If the allegation concerns the Headteacher then the CEO, the Chair of the Trust of the MAT and the Chair of Governors must be informed within 24 hours.